-Global exclusions are saved in nmexclud.txt in the \Analysis subdirectory in the DevPartner installation directory.
-Local exclusions are saved in nmexclud.txt in the application executable directory or in the current working directory.
+Global exclusions are saved in nmexclud.txt in the \Analysis sub-folder in the DevPartner installation folder.
+Local exclusions are saved in nmexclud.txt in the application executable folder or in the current working folder.
 To save a copy of the exclusion list (nmexclud.txt) to another location, click Save To.

 Note: To fully monitor a running application, DevPartner always profiles a few specific Win32 APIs.
-As a result, certain system DLLs cannot be excluded individually and will always appear in the System Images list of the session file, unless you select Exclude system images to exclude all system images.
+As a result, certain system DLLs cannot be excluded individually and always appear in the System Images list of the session file, unless you select Exclude system images to exclude all system images.